jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: Or maybe they're doing it.

 A: But I mean in all the research on chemtrails, nobody's ever made that claim.
 They're not seeding anything with aluminum because it doesn't create that kind of environment for seeding.
 Many ways to do that.

-Well, they're keeping it a real big secret because I listen to the late night talk shows sometimes and they talk about that subject and nobody seems to have a handle on it.
+Q: Well, they're keeping it a real big secret because I listen to the late night talk shows sometimes and they talk about that subject and nobody seems to have a handle on it.
 It's like a big secret.

-Well, if you know the military's waste products from the steel mills and all of that, they are responsible.
+A: Well, if you know the military's waste products from the steel mills and all of that, they are responsible.
 They've agreed to be responsible for the waste.
 So now they're spreading it over us.
 Putting it in our water.

 Q: I just heard today that the amount of ADD in children is about 1 in 300 in the United States.